Hello kind strangers!

 So, if I am to begin this blog (what an odd word) with utter honesty then I must begin by admitting that while this world is a beautiful (albeit broken) place I often find myself daydreaming and yearning to return to the stories lying in wait upon my bookshelf with their siren song and dive in leaving this world behind.
 That is even a part of why I chose to study Theatre at University.
 On one hand I know it can affect people and change the world but it also allows me to bring these characters of ink and paper to life and to explore different paths of humanity.

 I am not an English major or a Creative Writing major or anything of the sort and I don’t pretend to be.
 I am not anyone with any kind of “official” credentials to back up my opinions.
-I am merely a young lady, a dog lover, an aspiring author, and a semi-recent college graduate who is feeling utterly lost but maintains an affinity for books and the magic they bring to people’s lives.
+I am merely a young lady, a dog lover, and a no longer recent college graduate who is feeling utterly lost but maintains an affinity for books and the magic they bring to people’s lives.
 I’ve lived my whole life in the education system but now that I’ve earned that seemingly useless distinction of Summa Cum Laude, I have set out with a pack slung over my shoulder and shoes on my feet walking the road to somewhere.
 And I would like nothing more than to share my thoughts on the books I read and to perhaps be so lucky as to have you share a few of your own.

 (Visit The Ink to learn more about my blog’s posts and policies)